stefvk/stefvk.github.io/_pages/about.md

 For future directions, I'm hoping to expand my research experience, that has predominantly centered on model-driven pretraining approaches, towards also including in-context learning, finetuning, and model merging.
 I also have a growing interest in alignment and mechanistic interpretability.
 Regardless of the direction, however, I hope to conduct research that leverages rigorous, statistical frameworks.

-Prior to working with Professor Nguyen, I studied statistics at Columbia, where I was a funded research scholar working with Professor [Talia Gillis](https://www.law.columbia.edu/faculty/talia-gillis) on fair machine learning, and economics at Cambridge University and the London School of Econonmics.
+Prior to working with Professor Nguyen, I studied statistics at Columbia, where I was a funded research scholar working with Professor [Talia Gillis](https://www.law.columbia.edu/faculty/talia-gillis) on fair machine learning, and economics at Cambridge University and the London School of Economics.

 # Publications